 Hanok Guesthouse Nuha

-Close by you will also find plenty of restaurants, stores, and cafes.
+You will also find plenty of restaurants, stores, and cafes close by.

-You can choose to stay here when traveling with a larger group or your family, because they also offer rooms for 4 or 8 people.
-Also, some of the rooms offer a seating area where you can unwind after the time spent wondering on the streets of Seoul.
+You can stay here when traveling with a larger group or your family because they also offer rooms for 4 or 8 people.
+Some of the rooms offer a seating area where you can unwind after wandering the streets of Seoul.

 NagNe House (Boutique Hanok)

-Set really close to the subway station, the main palace, and Gwanghwamun Gate, this is a small hanok hotel.
-It features 5 double rooms, some offering garden views.
+Set close to the subway station, the main palace, and Gwanghwamun Gate.
+This is a small hanok hotel.
+It features five double rooms, some offering garden views.

-The small Korean garden is beautifully arranged and it is the perfect location for an afternoon tea or morning coffee.
+The small Korean garden is beautifully arranged and the perfect location for afternoon tea or morning coffee.

-While rooms are not big and the walls don’t offer much insolation, you get to experience the true hanok stay.
+While rooms are insignificant and the walls don’t offer much insolation, you can experience the authentic hanok stay.

 SeoulStory Hanok

-Moreover, there is a washing machine as well as dryer ready to use for no extra charge.
-It is the perfect option for those traveling as a larger group or with the family.
+Moreover, a washing machine and dryer are ready to use for no extra charge.
+This is the perfect option for those traveling as a larger group or with the family.

 Seochon Guesthouse

-Located within walking distance from the Gyeongbokgung (Government Complex-Seoul) public transportation station, this is another great hanok stay option close to the main tourist attractions.
+Located within walking distance from the Gyeongbokgung (Government Complex-Seoul) public transportation station, this is another tremendous hanok stay option close to the main tourist attractions.

-Rooms are available for single travelers, and for those traveling in groups of up to 4 people.
-You can expect traditional small rooms, with heated floors and shared bathroom.
-Also, the suit has normal beds you can enjoy if you mind sleeping on the floor mats.
+Rooms are available for single travelers and groups of up to 4 people.
+You can expect traditional small rooms with heated floors and a shared bathroom.
+The suite also has normal beds if you mind sleeping on the floor mats.

-Previous guests have considered the house to be safe, spanking clean, and equipped with modern conveniences but maintains the charm and intimate character of the historic building.
+Previous guests have considered the house safe, sparkling clean, and equipped with modern conveniences, yet it maintains the charm and intimate character of the historic building.

 Jiwoljang Guesthouse

-This is the perfect option for those who want to stay in a traditional house, but have a normal bed to sleep on.
+This is the perfect option for those who want to stay in a traditional house but have a regular bed to sleep on.

-By choosing to stay here you will be in a less touristic area, but close to Namsan Mountain, Seoul Station, or Namdaemun Market.
+By staying here, you will be in a less tourist area close to Namsan Mountain, Seoul Station, or Namdaemun Market.

-Some rooms have a private bathroom, and guests have access to a shared kitchen and the house’s beautiful garden.
-In the neighborhood you will find plenty of cafes.
+Some rooms have a private bathroom, and guests can access a shared kitchen and the house’s beautiful garden.
+There are plenty of cafes in the neighborhood.

-Guests have considered it a unique place which offer great value for money.
-They also loved how friendly and welcoming the owners of the guesthouse were.
+Guests have considered it a unique place that offers great value for money.
+They also loved how friendly and welcoming the guesthouse’s owners were.

 Luxury Hanok with private bathtub – Dongyoungjae Annex

-Minutes away from the Kimchi Academy, Changdeokgung Palace and its beautiful gardens, this is one of the most luxurious hanok stays you can choose in Seoul.
+Minutes away from the Kimchi Academy, Changdeokgung Palace, and its beautiful gardens, this is one of the most luxurious hanok stays you can choose from in Seoul.

-Apart from the luxurious interiors, guests have access to a terrace and a washing machine.
+Apart from the luxurious interiors, guests can access a terrace and a washing machine.
 The whole house has only one bedroom and can be rented fully.

 Air conditioning, a fully equipped kitchen, and toiletries are available on location.